ga4gh-discovery/ga4gh-case-discovery/README.md

 ## Expected process

-1. The `client` poses a question regarding a patient to the `server`, this is defined as the `search`
+1. The `client` sends a `search` request to a `server`.

-    The `search` contains a collection of components which define specific aspects of the search.
+    The `search` request contains metadata and a collection of components which define specific aspects of the query.
 The `search` may also optionally specify that it requires specific types of data in the `results` for the response to be useful.

-2. The `server` uses the search components provided to perform a search on its data
+2. The `server` uses the query components provided to perform a search on its data.

-3. The `server` returns as much or as little of the data or metadata as it is able.
+3. The `server` returns a `results` response with as much or as little of the data or metadata as it is able.

-    The `results` may include as little as an assertion that some records exist for the query criteria, much in the same way Beacon works, or it may provide rich and full variant and phenotypic data for each case that fulfils the search criteria.
+    The `results` may include as little as an assertion that some data exist for the query criteria, much in the same way Beacon works, or it may provide rich and full variant and phenotypic data that fulfils the search criteria.

 ## Search and Results overview

 The `client` makes a `search` request to a `server` as an HTTP POST, where the `search` is defined as a JSON payload.

-The main elements of the JSON search payload are `meta`, `query`, `requires`, and `logic`.
+The main elements of the JSON `search` payload are `meta`, `query`, `requires`, and `logic`.

 The `server` respond to the `client` with `results`, where the `results` are defined as a JSON payload

 The main elements of the JSON `results` payload are `meta`, `collectionComponents` and `records`.
-An array of `records` each contain any number of `components` which represent case data.
+An array of `records` each contain any number of `components` which represent data.

 In both cases, the `meta` object is related to the `search` and `results`, and not any of the `query` and `records` data.